-Joanna is often approached by the media for advice on sex and relationships and has been featured in Marie Claire, Men's Health, Women's Health, Top Sante, Look and Woman magazines, as well as BBC Radio Five Live's 'Men's Hour'.
-Her first book, Three in a Bed: Conversations with a Sex Therapist, was published by Harper Collins in January 2016.
-Joanna is also co-editor of the International Handbook of Sexual Addiction, published by Routledge in 2017.
-She is also the editor of the BACP Healthcare Counselling and Psychotherapy Journal.
-Joanna was named 'Psychosexual Therapist of the Year' in the 2017 GHP Women in Health Awards.
+I work as a psychosexual therapist, sex addiction therapist and couples' counsellor.
+As a prominent expert in my field, I am often approached by the media for advice on sex and relationships and have been featured in Marie Claire, Men's Health, Women's Health, Top Sante, Look and Woman magazines, as well as BBC Radio Five Live's 'Men's Hour'.
+My first book, Three in a Bed: Conversations with a Sex Therapist, was published by Harper Collins in January 2016.
+I am also co-editor of the International Handbook of Sexual Addiction, published by Routledge in 2017.
+From 2016 to 2019, I was also the editor of the BACP Healthcare Counselling and Psychotherapy Journal.
+I was named 'Psychosexual Therapist of the Year' in the 2017 GHP Women in Health Awards.

-Prior to becoming a Psychotherapist and Psychosexual Therapist, Joanna had a long career in international politics.
-She has worked for the Organization for Security and Co-operation in Europe (OSCE), the Foreign and Commonwealth Office and the British Council, and has lived in France, Belgium, Germany, Austria and Bosnia & Herzegovina.
+Prior to becoming a psychosexual therapist, I had a long career in international politics.
+I have worked for the Organization for Security and Co-operation in Europe (OSCE), the Foreign and Commonwealth Office and the British Council, and have lived for long periods in France, Belgium, Germany, Austria and Bosnia & Herzegovina.

 I abide by the codes of ethics of the British Association for Counsellors and Psychotherapists (BACP) and the College of Sexual and Relationship Therapists (COSRT).